Welcome to 1st Grade!

 - Becomes more attuned to the concept of fairness and justice; needs to win and will change rules to fit own needs.

-- Finds it difficult to accept criticism, blame, or punishment; child is center of own world.
+- Finds it difficult to accept criticism, blame, or punishment; child may be center of own world.

 Although far from proficient in motor skills, it doesn’t dampen their enthusiasm for trying new activities.
 Hand-foot-eye coordination is developing, so skills like throwing, catching, kicking are still emerging.
 Sedentary children will not mature as quickly as those who participate in activities like team sports or backyard play.